 Customer churn is an inevitable part of running a software subscription service, but the worst of it is avoidable.
 Several ways to retain customers are:

 - Focus on proactivity: efficient onboarding, teaching, and customer service.

 - Know what makes your customers happy.

 - Track relevant KPIs to help create brand advocates.

 - Show gratitude.

 Focusing on customer retention and engagement ultimately increases your company’s profits and creates devoted users who engage with your brand loyally.
 Reach deeper, not just wider, and your subscribers will thank you and spread the word about your company’s services.

-For case studies involving how specific companies reduced attrition, see our article on churn case studies.
+For case studies involving how specific companies reduced attrition, see our article on SaaS churn case studies.

 Working on something related to this?
 Post a comment in the CXL community!